gvensan/solace-glossary/_posts/2021-09-09-certificate-revocation-list.md

 ---
 layout: post
 title: "Certificate Revocation List"
-excerpt: "In cryptography, a certificate revocation list is 'a list of digital certificates that have been revoked by the issuing certificate authority before their scheduled expiration date and should no longer be trusted'"
+excerpt: "In cryptography, a certificate revocation list is 'a list of digital certificates that have been revoked by the issuing certificate authority before their scheduled expiration date and should no longer be trusted'."
 acronym: "CRL"
 categories:
   - "Cryptography"